Mariano Marcos State University: Location

 MMSU is in Ilocos Norte, a province in the northwestern part of Luzon Island, Philippines.
 Its main campus of about 300 hectares is in Batac, 472 km from Manila.

 MMSU maintains five other campuses.
 These are in Batac (main campus), Laoag City (two campuses), Currimao, Dingras, and Paoay.
 In Laoag is the College of Education or the College of Teacher Education and the College of Industrial Technology.

 Integrated University Laboratory Schools

 MMSU has high school departments.
 In July 2009, these high school departments went out from their mother colleges to form the Integrated University Laboratory Schools (IULS).
 UHS has two campuses: Laboratory High School - Laoag Campus and the University High School - Science Curriculum (also known as MMSU Science High School or Laboratory High School - Science Curriculum) in Batac.

-LHS Laoag is known for debate tournaments both national and international arenas.
-SHS Batac is known for having an advanced curriculum and academic excellence similar to the curriculum used by the Philippine Science High School and the DOST-accredited high schools.
-Science classes were formed through a Memorandum of Agreement between MMSU and Philippine Science High School during the administration of Dr. Santiago Obien.
-SHS has been active in joining various contests of different fields and have gathered numerous awards.

 Laboratory Elementary School

 The Laboratory Elementary School of the university (MMSU-LES) has two campuses: one in Laoag City and a new campus in Batac, which comprises nursery, kindergarten and grades 1–3.
 It is said that the campus in Batac will add one level every school year until grade six.
-LES is known for academic excellence and for their performance in provincial, regional, and national contests.